About the Award

-This award provides $500,000 over a period of five years to support accomplished investigators at the assistant professor level to study pathogenesis, with a focus on the interplay between human and microbial biology, shedding light on how human and microbial systems are affected by their encounters.
+The Investigators in the Pathogenesis of Infectious Disease (PATH) award provides $500,000 over five years to support accomplished investigators at the assistant professor level to study pathogenesis, with a focus on the interplay between human and microbial biology, shedding light on how human and microbial systems are affected by their encounters.

-The awards are intended to give recipients the freedom and flexibility to pursue new avenues of inquiry and higher-risk research projects that hold potential for significantly advancing the biochemical, pharmacological, immunological, and molecular biological understanding of how microbes and the human body interact.
-The goal of the program is to provide opportunities for accomplished investigators still early in their careers to study what happens at the points where human and microbial systems connect.
-The program supports research that sheds light on the fundamentals that affect the outcomes of this encounter: how colonization, infection, commensalism and other relationships play out at levels ranging from molecular interactions to systemic ones.
+The Investigators in the Pathogenesis of Infectious Disease program provides opportunities for assistant professors to bring multidisciplinary approaches to the study of human infectious diseases.
+The goal of the program is to provide opportunities for accomplished investigators still early in their careers to study what happens at the points where the systems of humans and potentially infectious agents connect.
+The program supports research that sheds light on the fundamentals that affect the outcomes of these encounters: how colonization, infection, commensalism and other relationships play out at levels ranging from molecular interactions to systemic ones.

 Applicants are always encouraged to contact the program officer directly about their planned proposal, their competitiveness for the award, or other questions.
 The program officer, Victoria McGovern, Ph.D., can be reached at firstname.lastname@example.org or 919-991-5112.

-As a supplement to direct conversations with the program officer, BWF staff will hold three conference calls between August and October, 2014 for applicants relatively new to preparing faculty-level grants and for interested administrators.
+As a supplement to direct conversations with the program officer, BWF staff will hold three conference calls between June and July 2015 for applicants relatively new to preparing faculty-level grants and for interested administrators.
 These calls will both disseminate general information and reinforce the message that calling program staff individually with questions is a good thing to do.

 The conference call time and dates are:

 - Dates: June 10, June 24, and July 1

 - Time: 2:00 p.m.
 Eastern Time

 - Dial in number for all calls: 1-800-311-9406